Waboom AI

 into each folder and any unusual ones.

-Hand it over.
 Walk away.
 Come back to a clean Downloads folder and a one-line audit you can spot-check.

 This is the gateway task.
 Once it works, your brain starts spotting other gateway tasks everywhere.
+The five scheduled-task ideas in our companion post are the natural next step.

 A note on safety